Kainourgia Ego

-Kainourgia Ego (Greek: Καινούργια Εγώ; English: A new me) is the sixteenth studio album by Greek artist Katy Garbi.
-It was released on December 22, 2008 by Sony BMG Greece and also is her first studio album since the 2006 release of Pos Allazei O Kairos.
-The album was supposed to be re-released with additional tracks, however, Garbi decided to release another full studio album instead.
+Kainourgia ego (Greek: Καινούργια εγώ; English: A new me) is the 16th studio album by Greek singer Katy Garbi.
+It was released on 22 December 2008 by Sony BMG Greece and was her first studio album since the 2006 release of Pos Allazei O Kairos.

 Background

 In mid-2008, it was announced that Katy Garbi was in the studio recording songs for a summer CD single and it would be a precursor to an album to be released in the fall.
 She stated that she would be returning to the pop music of her past and that the writer of all songs would be Pegasos.
 By October, everything had changed with no CD single released and with the announcement of Nikos Antipas taking on the role of composer on the album.